 Prime Video’s ‘Daisy Jones and the Six’ follows the tumultuous journey of a band that is brought together to make things better for everyone involved.
 However, just when the band gets a taste of success, they disband, leaving the fans shocked about this sudden decision.
 Giving us an insight into its origins, the series takes us through the steps that led to the formation of the titular band.
 It starts out as the Dunne Brothers, and morphs into the Six, and then further into Daisy Jones and the Six.
 Before they become successful and play some of the biggest arenas in the country, the Dunne Brothers play at a place called Filthy McNasty’s.
 If you want to find out more about the band and the place where they play for the first few months in LA then here’s what you should know.

-Is the Dunne Brothers Based on a Real Band?
+Dunne Brothers is Not Based on a Real Band

 No, the Dunne Brothers in ‘Daisy Jones and the Six’ is not based on a true band.
 It is created in the show by Billy and Graham Dunne, with the latter inviting his friends to join them.
 Because Billy is the leader of the group, he names it on his own surname and the other members show no objection regarding this.
 Later, however, Billy is forced to accept that the band has become much more than him and his brother and so, a change of name is proposed.